Risk Management Plan

 How to evaluate risk:

 Consider how costly the risk of high employee turnover can be to a business if you need to hire new employees every six to eight months.
 How can a plan be created to mitigate this risk and save the company money?
-Improving employee engagement and creating a better company culture could help Five Star retain its employees.
+Improving employee engagement and creating a better company culture could help your business retain its employees.

 5. Risk Tolerance

-- Mitigate: some risks are difficult to prevent, however, their impact can be reduced or mitigated with a good risk management plan and trained staff.
+Some risks are difficult to prevent; however, their impact can be reduced or mitigated with a good risk management plan and trained staff.

-- Assume: some risks are so minor, or seen as a regular occurrence of business, that paying out of pocket is a risk that you can take should an incident happen.
+Some risks are so minor or seen as a regular occurrence of business that paying out of pocket is a risk that you can take should an incident happen.

 Each of these strategies has its advantages and disadvantages.
 That’s why evaluating each risk and understanding the best strategy to manage it can help when creating your risk management plan.